 Not only that, but a sub-par recruiting experience can affect your bottom line.
 A Careerbuilder survey revealed that 58% of candidates are less likely to patronize a company that did not respond to their application, and a full 69% of candidates will be less likely to buy after a bad interview experience.

 So how can you avoid the pitfalls of a gummed-up recruiting process?
 Platforms like Paylocity give you access to a proprietary suite of tools to help streamline the process.
-Our customized workflows, including new Premium Video tools, allowing you to communicate easily with stakeholders regarding candidates and quickly extend the offer when you settle on the right fit.
+Our customized workflows, including new Premium Video communication tools, allowing you to communicate easily with stakeholders regarding candidates and quickly extend the offer when you settle on the right fit.

-Meet candidates where they are.
+Diversify online touchpoints and meet candidates where they are.

 While it would be nice if there were a single job portal where all the “unicorns” gathered, the truth is that most candidates interact with several different job boards when looking for a job.
 In fact, one survey revealed that respondents reported using an average of 7.6 job sites during their job search.
 What’s more, manually posting your opening to each site isn’t the best use of anyone’s time.

 Paylocity’s software makes it easy for you to meet candidates where they are by automatically posting open positions on specific job portals that are relevant to your organization.
 Once you’ve determined the best places to post your opening, you can make your posts stand out with a video message that introduces the role, showcases your culture, and send status updates on the process via text message.